Use this section of your worksheet to add non-personnel costs. This article describes the following:

 As you add costs, each new one is added as the top row, for easy access.
 A Sort by Spend Category link displays above the All Periods column.
 When active, clicking it will re-arrange the costs entries in order by object/sub-object code and description.
 The sort link will only be active when the list is not in order.

-There are two ways of entering a period total for a cost entry.
+There are two ways of entering period values for a cost entry.

 - Type a dollar amount directly in the period field.
 This will default the Quantity to 1, the Unit Price to the amount entered, and the Inflation Rate to 0%.